(Now we go back in time to look at Max's earlier life.)

 But Max likes the taste of the fight,

 When Max is two, his father (Erik Vandenburg) dies.
 (See Chapter 29 for the details.)

 When he's nine his mother has no money left and has to sell their music studio/home.

 They move in with an uncle.

-Max hones his fighting skills and his love with six cousins.
+Max hones his fighting skills with six cousins.

 Max's trains seriously with his oldest cousin, Isaac.